wultra/react-native-powerauth-mobile-sdk/README.md

-# PowerAuth SDK for React Native Mobile Apps
+# PowerAuth Mobile JS SDK

 [![npm](https://img.shields.io/npm/v/react-native-powerauth-mobile-sdk)](https://www.npmjs.com/package/react-native-powerauth-mobile-sdk) ![license](https://img.shields.io/github/license/wultra/react-native-powerauth-mobile-sdk) ![released](https://img.shields.io/github/release-date/wultra/react-native-powerauth-mobile-sdk)

 In order to connect to the [PowerAuth](https://www.wultra.com/mobile-security-suite) service, mobile applications need to perform the required network and cryptographic processes, as described in the PowerAuth documentation.
-To simplify the implementation of these processes, developers can use React Native library (for Android and iOS) from this repository.
+To simplify the implementation of these processes, developers can use This PowerAuth JS SDK library (for Android and iOS) from this repository.

+> [!TIP]
+> We currently support __REACT NATIVE__ and __APACHE CORDOVA__ development platforms.

 ## Documentation